United Kingdom government sanctions

 Sanctions imposed by the government of the United Kingdom against countries, individuals, and organisations that the UK Government rules violate the interests, or are opposed to the values of the United Kingdom.
 The United Kingdom refers to those sanctioned as 'designated', countries, organisations, or individuals.
 Sanctions take the form of asset freezes, preventing the designated country, person, or organisation from accessing their finances in the United Kingdom, travel bans, preventing the designated person from entering the United Kingdom, and transport sanctions.
 Transport sanctions prevent the transport the designated person owns or controls from entering UK territory.

 When imposed on countries, sanctions are used with the intent of damaging that country's economy in response to unfavourable policy or decisions.
 United Kingdom sanctions on countries are imposed either in response to that country imposing sanctions on the United Kingdom, or to assert pressure on a country to change its actions to align with the politics and values of the United Kingdom.
 When United Kingdom sanctions are applied to an organisation, they are done so with the aim of asserting pressure on that organisation to change its actions to align with the politics and values of the United Kingdom.
 United Kingdom sanctions on individuals are usually imposed on non-British citizens due to their association with regimes, or organisations, which the United Kingdom is opposed to, or prohibited terrorist organisations.

-In July 2022, British journalist Graham Phillips became the first mono-British citizen to be added to UK Government sanctions list, and he remains the only mono-British national to be sanctioned by the UK.
+In July 2022, British journalist Graham Phillips became the first British citizen holding no other citizenship to be added to the UK Government sanctions list.
 Phillips was added to the list because his work "supports and promotes actions and policies which destabilise Ukraine and undermine or threaten the territorial integrity, sovereignty, or independence of Ukraine".

 Despite some criticisms of their effectiveness, sanctions have become for the United Kingdom, as many countries across the world, a key part of government strategy in pursuing foreign policy goals.
 The UK Government has a 100% record of defending sanctions appeals in the UK Court system.